wsjk/Capstone_2/README.md

 <summary><h1>The Problem</h1></summary>
 <p>

 Online retailers have enormous customer pools and customers often share similar traits.
-There may be, however, a better way to identify customers than simply grouping them by their location.
-Customers are a source of revenue and it would be more advantageous to segment customers based on metrics that are associated with direct profit.
+There may be, however, a better way to identify customers than simply grouping them by their location or gender.
+Customers are a source of revenue and it would be more advantageous to segment customers based on metrics that are associated with profits.

 How can we identify the *best* customers?